guptakaran11/grasskode-website/content/post/travel/sea-cambodia-kampongcham.md

 	<em>Colonial architecture</em>
 </p>

 I slowly walked in the direction of the guest house.
 Earlier in the afternoon, with all the fuss around the room, I had started thinking that it might have been a bad idea to stop in this town but now I was convinced otherwise.
 I rested a while in the guest house and then decided to head out to grab a bite.
 I walked around and ended up on the riverside.
 I ate a *kachay cake* from a stall and then returned to the main market to have dinner at one of the [places](https://goo.gl/maps/6LR5Ju6D9NT2) I had seen that afternoon.
 There were quite a few locals there so I decided to go in.
 The menu said that every dish was for 2 USD, which is rather cheap by Cambodian standards.
 I ordered a beef soup and it came with a casserole full of rice!
-I finished it all. [:P]
+I finished it all. 🍲 🍚 😄

 <p class="postimg">
 	<img src="https://c1.staticflickr.com/9/8608/30186287000_449daed107.jpg" alt="rice-place-1">